Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Introduction

-Unfortunately, the benefit of LDP comes at a great cost in utility.
-To the best of our knowledge, all existing differential-privacy solutions for distributed online learning either have to sacrifice learning accuracy~\cite{accuracytrade1,accuracytrade2}, or allow the cumulative privacy budget growing to infinity with time~\cite{GDPD1,GDPD2,CDSGD,DLOA}, implying diminishing privacy protection as time tends to infinity.
-It is worth noting that our previous result on differentially private offline distributed optimization~\cite{tailoring} manages to retain provable convergence accuracy while ensuring DP.
-However, it still uses the classic ``centralized" DP framework, and it is unclear if the offline learning approach can be extended to the online learning scenario, where data arrive sequentially.
+Unfortunately, the benefit of LDP comes at a great cost in optimization/learning accuracy.
+To the best of our knowledge, all existing differential-privacy solutions for distributed online learning have to either sacrifice learning accuracy~\cite{sacrifice1,sacrifice2,sacrifice3} or allow the cumulative privacy budget to grow to infinity with time, implying diminishing privacy protection as time tends to infinity~\cite{DOLA,Zhu2018,Xiong2020,Lu2020,Han2022,Cheng2023,Yuan2023,Lu2023,Zhao2024}.
+It is worth noting that our own prior work~\cite{tailoring,nonconvexwang} as well as others'~\cite{offlineDP5,wang2024} have managed to retain provable convergence accuracy and differential privacy in distributed offline optimization.
+However, they still use the classical centralized DP framework, and it is unclear if the offline learning approaches can be extended to the online learning scenario, where data arrive sequentially.